grconrad/vscode-binaries/README.md

 To build and publish a new version, do the following:

 1. Set version.
 In package.json set `version` to target version of VS Code release (example: 1.39.2)
-2. Clear out dependencies.
-In package.json clear out `dependencies` and `devDependencies`
+1. Clear out dependencies.
+In package.json remove everything from `dependencies` and `devDependencies`
-3. Specify dependencies as dev dependencies.
+1. Specify dependencies as dev dependencies.
 In vscode repo find the version tag, locate package.json (e.g. [here](https://github.com/microsoft/vscode/blob/1.39.2/package.json)), and copy all of its `dependencies` and `devDependencies` into our package.json `devDependencies` (overwrite)
-4. Alphabetize. `npx sort-package-json`
+1. Alphabetize. `npx sort-package-json`
-5. Download the binaries. `npm build`
+1. Download the binaries. `npm run build`
-6. Publish. `npm publish` (use `--dry-run` to see what would be published)
+1. Publish. `npm publish` (use `--dry-run` to see what would be published)